5 best client portal examples to inspire your design

 If you’re interested in trying Softr but still unsure whether you have the skills to do it (trust us, you do), check out the next section, where we break down the implementation steps to build a client portal on our platform.

-Starting with Softr is quick, free, and doesn’t require any coding experience.
-The entire process can be boiled down into three steps:
+The entire process can be boiled down into four steps:

-1. Connecting Softr to your data, syncing with the data source of your choice (Airtable, HubSpot, Google Sheets, BigQuery, etc.)
+1. Connecting Softr to your data, syncing with the data source of your choice (Airtable, HubSpot, Google Sheets, Clickup, monday.com, BigQuery, Notion, etc.)

-2. Customizing the layout and logic of your portal to match your intended workflows and allow precise control over what users can see and do.
+3. Customizing the layout, branding, and logic of your portal to match your intended workflows and allow precise control over what users can see and do.

-For a detailed tutorial, check out this video, where no-code expert Dan Leeman breaks down how to create a client portal on Softr in minutes, or head directly to our sign-up page and get started for free:
+For a detailed tutorial, check out this video, where you can watch how to create a client portal with Softr in minutes.

 What is Softr